It was the end of the day in the gloaming, afternoon fading into the earliest stage of evening. Steph was reluctant.

 gardening to grow food….understand the food economy where you live, because then you can identify what staples to produce for yourself and strategize whether and how to fill a specific niche for your community.

-Dale gave me instructions for the shopping trip with Soirée and Triple.
+Dale gave me instructions for the shopping trip with Soirée-Leone and Master Herdsman.

 We went to the large convenience store chain that passes for a grocery in rural Tennessee.
-“They’re trying to make it look like it’s healthy, but its not,” Triple explained.
+“They’re trying to make it look like it’s healthy, but its not,” explained the MasterHerdsman.

 Tractor Supply was closed for the Easter holiday, so we rushed over to Home Depot.
 They were closing in 15 minutes, an hour earlier than usual: task focus commenced.